enkidevs/curriculum/javascript/core/js-history/infix-operators-are-left-associative.md

 ---
 ## Revision

-The processing of operations starts with the ??? operator if no brackets are used.
+The processing of operations starts with the ??? operator if no parentheses are used.

 * left-most